priyakoppineedi/VendingMachineLLD/README.md

-# Vending Machine Loe Level Design
+# Vending Machine Low Level Design

 ## Project Overview
-This project implements a **Modern Vending Machine** system designed to emulate a shopping cart experience.
+This project implements a **Modern Vending Machine** system designed to simulate a shopping cart experience.
 Users can interact with the vending machine through a menu-driven interface, either as a **Buyer** or a **Vendor**.
 The Buyer can browse products, add them to the cart, and proceed to checkout, while the Vendor can add, restock, or remove products.

 The project has been developed using **Java**.